ardeora-cmu/lab7-rest-programming/README.md

 :checkered_flag:**Completion of Task 0 is this lab's checkpoint.**

 ## Task 1

-The second task is to modify the client so that it provides methods called getVariableList() and the lower level method named doGetList().
+In Task 1, you will modify the client so that it provides methods called getVariableList() and the lower level method named doGetList().
 Note the call to the getVariableList method (commented out) within the client side code.
 After modifying the server, remove the comment symbols from this call.
 That is, the method should actually work.